IRA Charitable Rollover Gifts Permanently Extended

 Suppose John wants to make a contribution to the Yellowstone Park Foundation.
 He has $500,000 in his IRA and he wants the contribution to be $20,000.
 He can authorize the administrator of his IRA to transfer $20,000 to the Yellowstone Park Foundation and $5,000 to himself.
 The $20,000 distributed to the Yellowstone Park Foundation will not be subject to federal tax and will be counted toward his annual minimum required distribution.

-As you plan your minimum required distributions for this year, if you do not need the money the government is requiring you to take, consider using it for a charitable gift using the IRA Charitable Rollover.
+As you plan your required minimum distributions for this year, if you do not need the money the government is requiring you to take, consider using it for a charitable gift using the IRA Charitable Rollover.

 Questions and Answers

 H.R.
-2029, the Protecting Americans from Tax Hikes Act of 2015 has permanently extended the IRA Charitable Rollover.
+2029, the Protecting Americans from Tax Hikes Act of 2015 permanently extended the IRA Charitable Rollover.
 Originally passed in 2006 as part of the Pension Protection Act, the IRA Charitable Rollover allows individuals age 70½ and older to make direct transfers totaling up to $100,000 per year to 501(c)(3) charities, without having to count the transfers as income for federal income tax purposes.